 What are the Ohio license requirements for LMFTs?

-In Ohio, the Board requires students to complete an internship with at least 500 hours of direct client service delivery as part of the graduate degree.
+In Ohio, the Board requires students to complete an internship with at least 500 hours of direct client service delivery and must include 100 hours of supervision as part of the graduate degree.
 No further work experience is required.
-If you wish to progress to earn LMFT licensure, you will need two years of documented and supervised work experience, including at least 1,000 hours of direct client service delivery and 200 hours of face-to-face supervision.
+If you wish to progress to earn IMFT licensure, you will need two years of documented and supervised work experience, including at least 1,000 hours of direct client service delivery and 200 hours of face-to-face supervision.

 Do I need to be a teacher before I can become a school counselor?